qnyp/omniauth-qnyp/README.md

 # Omniauth::Qnyp

 This is the official OmniAuth strategy for authenticating to qnyp.
-To use it, you'll need to sign up for an OAuth2 Application ID and Secret on the [qnyp Applications Page](https://qnyp.com/oauth/applications/new).
+To use it, you'll need to register your application on [qnyp Applications Page](https://qnyp.com/oauth/applications/new) (Login required).

 ## Using This Strategy